kjoelovelife/ROSKY2/README.md

 Suggest using in order:

 > 0. [setup environment](https://github.com/kjoelovelife/ROSKY2/blob/main/readme_resource/0_setup_environment.md): use simple command to setup operating environment.
-> 1. [wall_follower](https://github.com/kjoelovelife/ROSKY2/blob/main/readme_resource/1_wall_follower.md): Learn how to use ROS2 to control ROSKY
+> 1. [wall_follower](https://github.com/kjoelovelife/ROSKY2/blob/main/readme_resource/1_wall_follower.md): Learn how to use ROS2 to control ROSKY2
 > 2. rosky2_slam: to be continued ...
 > 3. rosky2_nav: to be continued ..

+You also can visit my HackMD: https://hackmd.io/@weichih-lin

 ## Update Log

-### 2021/10/18
+### 2021/10/18 - wall_follower
-> Release version 1.0.0, can use ROSKY to learn the concept of ROS2.
+> Release version 1.0.0, can use ROSKY2 to learn the concept of ROS2.
 > More information can visit 0_setup_environment.md and 1_wall_follower.md in readme_resourse.

 ## License and Disclaimer